barbraparrish120/notes/README.md

 # 2024-01-20
 - Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
 This will help you to be more efficient and productive in your work.
 By using version control systems like Git, you can easily track and manage your code, making it easier to collaborate with others and keep your project organized and clean.
 Always strive to learn new programming languages and technologies, as this will expand your knowledge and make you a more well-rounded developer.
 Finally, remember to take breaks and maintain a healthy work-life balance, which will lead to a happier and more productive you.

+# 2024-01-21
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+As a programmer, always strive to write clean, readable, and maintainable code.
+It's not just about getting it to work; it's also about making it easy for others (and your future self) to understand and modify.
+Remember that complexity is often the enemy of scalability and debugging.
+So, when faced with a problem, seek the simplest solution that suffices."

+In practice, this could mean choosing straightforward algorithms over complex ones, using consistent naming conventions, breaking down large functions into smaller, more manageable ones, and commenting your code effectively.
+Always consider the bigger picture and the long-term implications of your design choices.